hardmaru/slimevolleygym/README.md

 |SlimeVolleyPixel-v0|Box(84, 168, 3)|MultiBinary(3)
 |SlimeVolleyNoFrameskip-v0|Box(84, 168, 3)|Discrete(6)

-`SlimeVolleyNoFrameskip-v0` identical to `SlimeVolleyPixel-v0` except that the action space is now a one-hot vector typically seen in Atari RL agents.
+`SlimeVolleyNoFrameskip-v0` identical to `SlimeVolleyPixel-v0` except that the action space is now a one-hot vector typically used in Atari RL agents.

 In state-space observation, the 12-dim vector corresponds to the following states: